 Much of the Deià’s appeal lies in its laid-back vibe and blissful surroundings, making a stay here highly conducive to rest and relaxation amidst some very impressive views of the blue sea and stunning mountains.
 Visitors tend to opt for pleasurable eating and drinking experiences, with some enjoyable walks or hikes, and trips to Deià ’s small but very pretty cala.

 The road through Deià is the main coast road and can be very busy, and parking in the village can be difficult during the summer, when the small public car park is often full.
-To the right of this road, on the Sóller side of the village, the Belmond Hotel Residencia is a haven of peace (with its own gated car park).
-Formerly owned by Sir Richard Branson, over the years it has attracted many famous guests: Princess Diana holidayed here, and singer Robbie Williams and his girlfriend enjoyed a pre-wedding stay in the hotel’s tranquil setting.
+To the right of this road, the Belmond Hotel Residencia is a haven of peace (with its own gated car park).
+Formerly owned by Sir Richard Branson, over the years it has attracted many famous guests: Princess Diana holidayed here, and singer Robbie Williams and his wife enjoyed a pre-wedding stay in the hotel’s tranquil setting.

 Things to do in Deià